Azure/aks-engine/docs/topics/scale.md

 |--language|no|Language to return error message in.
 Default value is "en-us").|

 ## Frequently Asked Questions

+### Is it possible to scale control plane VMs?

+It is not possible to increase or decrease *the number* of VMs that run the control plane.
+However, you may increase or decrease the *size* of the VM by modifying the `"vmSize"` property of the `masterProfile` in your cluster API model, and then run `aks-engine upgrade --control-plane-only`.
+See [the upgrade documentation](upgrade.md) for more information.

 ### What version of aks-engine should I use to run `aks-engine scale` operations?